WalterMaroney/Cosmos.Cms/Documentation/Origin.md

 # Cosmos HL Origin Story

-The 2018 California fire season was the worst in that state's history.vWinds and downed power lines cause fire to spread across 2 million acres, and tens of thousands of structures damaged or lost, and and over 25 billion of dollars worth in property damange.
-Nity seven citizens and six fire fighters lost thier lives that year.
+The 2018 fire season was the worst in California history.
+Wind-driven fires ignited by downed power lines cause fire to spread across 2 million acres, and tens of thousands of structures damaged or lost, and and over 25 billion of dollars worth in property damange.
+Ninety seven citizens and six fire fighters lost thier lives that year.
 And 85 fatalities were due to a single fire, called the the "Camp Fire."
 The Butte County town of Paridise burnt to the ground.

 ## Fall 2019 - Necessity

-Then in October 2019 it happend again.
-Utilities tried to prevent harm by cutting power to some three million customers.
-It wasn't enough.
-High winds and downed powerlines ignited fires again.
+Then in October 2019 it happend again and it was worse.
+This time utilities tried to prevent fires by cutting power to three million customers.
+And yet fires ignited again.

-Mid October the Kincade Fire ignited near Geyserville in Sonoma County.
-It forced mass evacuations of Healdsburg, Windsor and parts of Santa Rosa.
-Strong winds drove the fire south and west.
-Tens of thousands of people were on the move and getting near-realtime information about power shut off areas, fires, evacuations, and shelter locations out to the public became an imperative.
-California needed a website that would be extremely reliable and perform extremely well under low bandwidth connections.
+In mid October the Kincade Fire flares near Geyserville in Sonoma County.
+Strong north winds drives it south forcing mass evacuations of Healdsburg, Windsor and parts of Santa Rosa.
+Tens of thousands of people were suddenly on the move, and tens of thousands more worried that they might be next.
+Friends and family from throughout California and beyond wanted to know what was happening.

+A majority of people were trying to access State of California websites for information, and most were using cell phone.
+For many they were doing so over cell phone networks in rural areas or conjested urban areas--all competing for limited network bandwidth.
+People were looking to state websites for information.

+Early on three problems were recognized.
+First, the majority of websites were designed for high-badwidth connections--which was not the case now.
+Second, most of the websites were not built to sustain extremely high user demands, and third people had to visit multiple websites to get information.

+California needed a single website that consolidated information and is designed for low-bandwidth connections and able to sustain high user loads.

+# Built Overnight - Simple Design

-In response the Governors Office and Government Operations agency tasked the Department of Technology (CDT) to setup a website that consolidated important public information on a single website that performed well on low-bandwidth cell connections--and was highly available as it must not fail.
+In response the Governors Office and Government Operations agency tasked the Department of Technology (CDT) to setup a website capabile of doing this, and the deadline was to do this overnight.
+And this website could not got down, so it had to be highly reliable and available.

-Moreover the site was built to sustain sizable bursts of demand in the hundreds of thousands of users per hour.
+At first CDT staff considered using WordPress or another content management system.
+But these websites historically were not high performers.
+Their complexity also meant there was more that can go wrong, and setting these systems up to sustain a high load would take time and testing.
+Moreover, CDT wanted the website to be hosted simultaeously in multiple regions--and keeping these websites in sync dynamically would not likely happen overnight.

 Drawing on previous experience in similar circumstances, overnight CDT built a high performance website that took advange for cloud-based services that included Content Delivery Networks and high availability PaaS services.

-In this first iteration--the website itself was a simple HTML, CSS and JavaScript based site--also known as a "static" website.
-Innovation manly involved in the implementation of cloud infrastructure.

-Because this was a static website, CDT had to schedule shifts of developers to be on call 24x7 to make changes to the website regardless of what time of day or night it was.
+CDT assembled a "static" website hosted simultaeously in multiple geographic regions in the cloud.
+The web pages were designed without the use of unecessary graphics or other assets, making the number of bytes sent over the wire for each page was kept to a minimum.
+In addition, CDT installed a Content Distribution Network or CDN to support high user loads.

+This static website design offered several advantages.
+It was highly reliable and very fast at serving web pages.

 ## 2020 - COVID 19